emcd/python-lockup/sources/sphinx/development/common-tasks.rst

 Instead of defining tasks in a ``Makefile``, we instead define them as Python code.
 To see a summary of the available tasks, you can execute::

-    python3 develop.py --list
+    devshim --list

-We recommend the use of :command:`python3 develop.py` rather than running tools directly, since it performs environment sanitization and other frequently-overlooked tasks automatically, freeing you from fighting weird cache effects or various oversights, such as validating URLs in documentation or linting tests.
+We recommend the use of :command:`devshim` rather than running tools directly, since it performs environment sanitization and other frequently-overlooked tasks automatically, freeing you from fighting weird cache effects or various oversights, such as validating URLs in documentation or linting tests.
 Our invoke_ tasks also operate in virtual environments, when necessary.

 Documentation
 ===============================================================================